la2050/archive/_projects/2016/operation-gratitude-americans-saying-thank-you-to-all-who-serve.md

   difference in a human life.
 Because of your organization, one less family received terrible news at Christmas.'
 project_proposal_help: '["Money ","Volunteers","Publicity/awareness","Network/relationship support"]'
+project_description: >-
+  Every year, thousands of local Operation Gratitude volunteers form a human assembly line to create 200,000+ care packages for Active Military, their children, Veterans, First Responders, Wounded heroes & Caregivers.
+Each package contains up to 50 snack, entertainment & handmade items, toiletries & personal letters.
+Our proposal is to provide every Angeleno an opportunity to express their gratitude to all who serve by engaging in hands-on activities at our facility and in their own communities.
 project_impact: >-
   ["Social & emotional support","Rates of volunteerism","Total number of local
   social media friends and connections Angelenos have"]